yeguanhuav/re-analysis-of-wargo-2018/README.md

 done
 ```

-After running 'this shell script'demux.sh', the fastq file will be splited into 43 fastq files by sample\_id.
-Move all fastq files that generated to a new directory call ‘demux’.
-Creat a shell script ‘qc.sh’ that has following command (docker commands provided by Qinbingcai) :
+After running ‘this shell script’demux.sh’, the fastq file will be
+splited into 43 fastq files by sample\_id.
+Move all fastq files that
+generated to a new directory call ‘demux’.
+Creat a shell script ‘qc.sh’
+that has following command (docker commands provided by Qinbingcai) :

 ``` bash
 #!/usr/bin/bash